openfheorg/education/README.md

 * Provide useful tutorials related to key topics and principles in FHE.
 * Develop education use cases using a range of programming languages, including for C++ and Python.
 * Create an infrastructure for Jupyter notebooks for the integration of FHE code.
+* Design course syllabus' related to the study of HE and FHE.
 * Provide use cases for educational material in FHE.
 * Support dissemination events related to FHE.
 * Host running code for educational purposes, including for accelerated code.